 - Recent rainfall temporarily improved navigation potential in the Kissimmee River.
 The S-193 navigation lock at Taylor Creek in Okeechobee County is open only on Saturdays and Sundays.
+S-193 will be closed if the lake level drops to 11 feet NGVD.
 These locks on the north shore of Lake Okeechobee remain closed:

 - S-135 at J&S Fish Camp in Martin County

 - o G-36 at Henry Creek in Okeechobee County

 - o S-127 at Buckhead Ridge in Glades County

-- o S-131 at Lakeport in Glades County
+- S-131 at Lakeport in Glades County